TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/BE.rst

 $GLOBALS['TYPO3_CONF_VARS']['BE']['loginRateLimitIpExcludeList']
 ================================================================

-.. confval:: loginRateLimit
+.. confval:: loginRateLimitIpExcludeList

    :type: string
    :Default: ''

-   IP-numbers (with *-wildcards) that are excluded from rate limiting.
+   IP-numbers (with :php:`*`-wildcards) that are excluded from rate limiting.
    Syntax similar to :ref:`[BE][IPmaskList]<typo3ConfVars_be_IPmaskList>`.
    An empty value disables the exclude list check.